 The Maldives is renowned for its amazing marine life, and Komandoo is no exception, boasting a diverse and abundant population of fish and aquatic animals that make their home around the island.
 What we are especially proud of is that the island has become a known hotspot for sea turtles.
-Thanks to the ongoing partnership with the Olive Ridley Project, we have a great insight into our resident turtle community.
+Thanks to the ongoing partnership with the Olive Ridley Project, we have a great insight into our resident turtle community and so far 30 individual hawksbill turtles and 3 green turtles have been identified on Komandoo’s reef.

 This research will help us develop and evaluate conservation strategies aimed at saving sea turtles threatened by extinction.
 Six out of the seven species worldwide are listed as ‘Endangered’ and they need our help.